python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 tools that use it.
 Finally, this results in the spec being significantly more complex and convoluted to understand and implement than the alternatives.

-The approach this PEP now takes, using the reserved top-level string value of the ``license`` key, adding a new ``license-files`` key and deprecating the ``license`` table subkeys (``text`` and ``file``), avoids most of the issues identified above,
+The approach PEP 639 now takes, using the reserved top-level string value of the ``license`` key, adding a new ``license-files`` key and deprecating the ``license`` table subkeys (``text`` and ``file``), avoids most of the issues identified above,